mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 Preferences for integration might also explain why larger shares of Asians, Blacks, and Latinos perceive neighborhood improvement compared to whites.
 Past research shows that all three groups profess stronger preferences for integration than whites [@charles_neighborhood_2000; @bader_community_2015].
 Until recently, whites overwhelmingly rejected integration [@charles_wont_2006; @krysan_diversity_2017].
 That neighborhood integration precipitated neutral feelings rather than negative feelings in this study reflects a marked contrast to traditional theories of racial integration.

 In summary, multiracial neighborhoods may level access to resources and, as a result, level perceptions of satisfaction.
-This comparative analysis deserves future research, especially given the implications for redistributive policies.
+The comparative analysis deserves future research, \revision{especially since the dispersion of respondents across neighborhoods in the DC-area-wide data limited my ability to assess the impact on residents experiencing the same neighborhood changes.
+Changes to racial attitudes since the 1980s suggest that updating Hipp's }[-@hipp_specifying_2009]\revision{ analysis would be a fruitful endeavor, as would collecting and analyzing data on satisfaction with respondents clustered at the neighborhood level} [e.g., @greif_intersection_2015].\label{rev:comparative-conclusions}

+\revision{Research investigating contemporary spatial inequality should help to refine estimates of neighborhood satisfaction across neighborhoods with different racial compositions}, especially given the implications for redistributive policies.
 Although whites may be less satisfied living in multiracial neighborhoods than in other neighborhoods, they end up with a similar level of satisfaction felt by other racial groups in the metropolitan area.
-Changes in multiracial neighborhoods improve the neighborhoods in the eyes of people of color while not diminishing neighborhoods in 87 percent of whites.
+Changes that occurred in multiracial neighborhoods improve the neighborhoods in the eyes of people of color while not diminishing neighborhoods in 87 percent of whites.
 That integration occurs while invoking  among most whites a neutral or positive sentiment about changes in their neighborhoods indicates that integration does not impose too substantial of a cost on their enjoyment of neighborhoods.

 The belief that whites end up dissatisfied when living in integrated neighborhoods has stymied progress toward policies promoting integration.
 The results of this study combined with the previous literature should alleviate concerns of white dissatisfaction since an equal-sized majority of all racial groups find satisfaction in multiracial neighborhoods.
 Policymakers may wish to start by affirmatively marketing multiracial neighborhoods.
 Knowledge about neighborhoods tends to differ by race [@krysan_racial_2009; @krysan_cycle_2017], and lower familiarity with specific multiracial neighborhoods might prevent movers from searching in them.
 Affirmative marketing campaigns can market the shared sense of satisfaction when they feature multiracial neighborhoods.

 At the same time, multiracial neighborhoods do not constitute a panacea.
 Racial integration requires trading off benefits and costs [@bell_silent_2005].
 There are good reasons to support further racial integration, but integration itself does not represent an unalloyed good.
 People of color, and Blacks in particular, are already aware of the trade-offs and have been negotiating these trade-offs for decades [@lacy_blue-chip_2007; @lewis-mccoy_inequality_2014; @lewis_race_2003].
 Integration promotes a sense of the "real world," but also exposes them to the daily incivilities and danger of racism [@lacy_blue-chip_2007; @spitz_segregated_2015].
 Policies that promote racial integration should also attend to the inclusion and access of residents living in those spaces.
 That shared satisfaction exists in multiracial neighborhoods does not, however, preclude the possibility that bi-racial integration leads to declining satisfaction and animosity.
-Future research should investigate satisfaction in different types of integrated neighborhoods.
+Future research should investigate satisfaction in different types of integrated neighborhoods. \revision{Relatedly, as Greif's }[-@greif_intersection_2015]\revision{ work has demonstrated the importance of intraracial influence of neighborhood change on satisfaction and should be incorporated into future work }[see also @woldoff_white_2011; @lacy_blue-chip_2007].

 ## Improving Theories of Urban Change Based on Shared Satisfaction
 The evidence in this article shows that, on balance, future research should investigate why multiracial neighborhoods sustain equal rates of satisfaction among residents across racial groups.
 While racial groups all find satisfaction, they might do so for different reasons.
 Knowing which amenities appeal to different groups will be important to understand the prospects for stable multiracial integration and must be part of policies that support multiracial integration.